The Elasticity of Quantitative Investment: Data and Notation

 \subsection{Price Sensitivity of Individual Factor Investment}

-Table \ref{tab:gradz} shows the 15 endogenous predictors, and importantly the median $\partial \udot{z}_{i,k,t} / \partial \log (p_{i,t})$ derivatives values for each predictor $k$ across assets and months.
+Table \ref{tab:gradz} shows the 15 endogenous predictors, and importantly the median $\partial \udot{z}_{i,k,t} / \partial \log (p_{i,t})$ derivative values for each predictor $k$ across assets and months.
 Some predictors with the price in the numerator, like Tobin's q, tend to have a positive derivative.
 Other predictors, like the book-to-market ratio, have a price term in the denominator; thus, when the price increases, the predictor tends to decline (negative derivative).
-A derivative of $-0.25$, for example, means that a 1\% rise in the price implies the predictor decreases by a quarter of its full range (recall the full range of these predictors is between $-0.5$ and $0.5$).
-The 47 exogenous predictors of course have zero derivatives.

-Note that many of these values are less than one in absolute value.
-For example, the median book-to-market (beme) derivative is $-0.374$.
-This is because the log book to market ratio has a relatively large range of values, and it thus needs to be compressed to be in the standard percentile range.
-The return over the past month (cum\_return\_1\_0) and relative price to high price ratio (rel\_to\_high\_price) values tend to have a relatively small range, and thus need to be expanded in some sense to be transformed into a percentile.
-This means these values tend to be larger than one in absolute value.
+The 47 exogenous predictors, of course, have zero derivatives.